Read This First

 Prompt 3: Create a list of non-trivial facts about these types of impossibility.

-The section turns on Practical Impossibility and Non-Trivial Facts about Types of Impossibility.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Practical Impossibility and Non-Trivial Facts about Types of Impossibility in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The important discipline is to keep Practical Impossibility distinct from Non-Trivial Facts about Types of Impossibility.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep Practical Impossibility distinct from Non-Trivial Facts about Types of Impossibility.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

 Paraconsistent Logics